aosabook/500lines/dagoba/chapter.md

 }
 ```

 So that's pretty simple too.
-We actually only need the first three lines for now -- the rest is just optimizations that we'll talk about later.
+We actually only need the first three lines for now -- the rest are just optimizations that we'll talk about later.

 ```javascript
 Dagoba.G.addEdge = function(edge) {